ByteSizedCorp/.github/profile/README.md

 - 🔍 Checking out our repositories.
 - 📝 Looking through open issues and discussions.
 - 💡 Sharing ideas and collaborating on projects.
 - 💡 We also have [list](../listofideas.md) of ideas, that you can pick and get started with.
-Lets fill this community with wornderful AI integrated Full Stack Saas Products.
+Lets fill this community with wonderful AI integrated Full Stack Saas Products.

 🔗 **Steps to Join:**
 1. Fork and clone a repo.